 The 1912 law was preceded by the Wireless Ship Act of 1910, but a key flaw was that it did not allocate radio frequencies, and as a result, interference over the airwaves remained a major problem in wireless communications.

-The impetus for passage of the Radio Act of 1912 was the sinking on April 15, 1912, of the passenger ship Titanic off the coast of Greenland.
+The impetus for passage of the Radio Act of 1912 was the sinking on April 15, 1912, of the passenger ship Titanic about 370 miles southeast of Newfoundland.

 Radio interference prevented prompt relay of Titanic emergency signal broadcast